autumn-info-442a/team-f/homework-2/README.md

 If the user inputs $60 or less, it will signal on the back end to populate a list of pre-made resources for budgeting (such as a budget track sheet and/or relevant affordable food options), which is provided after the survey for curated nutrition tips/resources.
 ### Accessible Foods ###
 ![AccessibleFoods](img/5_fresh_food.png)<br></br>
 The user may input one option using the radio buttons.
 If no options are selected/it is empty, the continue button is disabled.
-If a user selects “extremely inaccessible” or “inaccessible,” then it will signal on the backend to draw from the list of recipes that are labeled as “accessible”--meaning that the ingredients use/are able to be substituted for alternatives like canned vegetables or other staple foods.
+If a user selects "not often" or "never,” then it will signal on the backend to draw from the list of recipes that are labeled as “accessible”--meaning that the ingredients use/are able to be substituted for alternatives like canned vegetables or other staple foods.
 (The meals and recipes will be stored in a database with tags that label its contents such as accessibility).
 ### Cuisine ###
 ![CuisineImg](img/6_cuisine.png)<br></br>
 A user can select as many options as they want for their cuisine choices.
 The empty state starts with 0 selected (outlined and no fill pill).
 The Continue button is active at all times--if a user continues without selecting any, the meal and nutrition options will be randomly selected for them in the plan in the results page.
 If a user selects 1 or more options, all meals tagged under the selected categories (e.g. Southern cuisine) will be shown to them under the recommended meals in the results page.